Early Life and Education

-Helen Johnson-Leipold was born in Racine, Wisconsin, in 1956, to Samuel Curtis Johnson Jr. and Imogene Powers Johnson.
-Her great-great-grandfather founded S.C.
-Johnson & Son in 1886.
-She graduated from Cornell University with a B.S. in psychology.
-After college, she spent eight years in advertising at Foote, Cone & Belding.
+Helen Johnson-Leipold was born in Racine, Wisconsin, on December 30, 1956.
+She is the daughter of Samuel Curtis Johnson Jr. and Imogene Powers Johnson, and the great-great-granddaughter of S.C.
+Johnson & Son founder Samuel Curtis Johnson Sr. She attended Cornell University, earning a B.S. in psychology.

 Key Business Strategies